realworldocaml/book/other-notes/02-guided-tour.md

 - : int = 4
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-But, we can't mix and match two different types for `'a` in the same
+But we can't mix and match two different types for `'a` in the same
 use of `first_if_true`:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~